farirpgs/fari-games/public/documents/fari-rpgs/fari-app-wiki.md

 ![Add Block](https://gyazo.com/675e2322017a629036688f5672804108.png)

-Afterwards, sky is the limit.
-You can use this to add more detail or more dynamic fields to you cards.
+Afterwards, the sky is the limit.
+You can use this to add more detail or more dynamic fields to your cards.
 You could also use this to build relatively simple NPCs or add countdowns to your scenes.

 ![Index Card with Blocks](https://gyazo.com/459b64b8658cbdc3537c27226f8038c8.png)